This site uses cookies to deliver its services and analyse traffic. By using this site, you agree to its use of cookies. Read our Privacy Policy

 * Faculty of Philosophy, University of Warsaw

 The course Research Ethics is divided into a lecture and workshops.
 Students are expected to attend the lecture and at least two out nine workshops, two instruction hours each.
-The lecture covers key questions of research ethics and research integrity.
+The lecture covers key questions of responsible conduct of research.
 Topics of the lecture include 1) the social value of scientific research, 2) the scientist's ethos, social role and social responsibility, 3) research integrity, 4) standards of publication ethics, 5) the role and process of ethics review of research proposals, 6) conflict of interests.
 The topics of workshops include among others: consent to participation in research, research involving children and vulnerable subjects, history research and in the auxiliary sciences of history, big data and artificial intelligence research, animals in research.
 The course is offered in Polish and English (for international students).

 Access documents here